johnmccants002/johnmccants002/README.md

 ### Hey I'm John 👋

-- 🔭 I’m currently working on finishing the General Assembly full stack course.
+- 🔭 I’m currently working on finishing the General Assembly full stack course and am working on an iOS project.
-- 🌱 I’m currently learning the MERN stack.
+- 🌱 I’m currently learning the MERN stack and improving my Swift skills.
 - 👯 I’m looking to collaborate on meaningful projects.
 - 🤔 I’m looking for help with progressing my skills to the next level.
 - 💬 Ask me about anything